stakater/stakater-tekton-chart/README.md

 - Define common configuration as default and create relatively smaller values files.
 - Generate pipeline manifest with minimal values & configuration

-## Notes
-- You can add tasks configs as default and use them by taskName
 ## Installing the Chart

 To install the chart: